naval-selvan-1214/kinematics_equation/README.md

 </p>

 # Kinematics of Gyrosphere
-Let the rotation of the sphere about the Z axis be ɸ
+Let the rotation of the sphere about the Z axis be ɸ<br>and